 - Select bits: 3

-- First input should be the output of the ALU (trust me, this will make things much simpler later)
+- Input 0 should be the ALU’s output (trust me, this will make things much simpler later)

 REG[rs]